RLocator: Reinforcement Learning for Bug Localization: Background

 A typical bug localization system utilizes several sources of data, e.g., bug reports, stack traces, and logs, to identify the responsible source code files.
 One particular challenge of the system is that the bug report contains natural language, whereas source code files are written in a programming language.
 Typically, bug localization systems identify whether a bug report relates to a source code file.
 To do so, the system extracts features from both the bug report and the source code files.
 Previous studies used techniques such as N-gram~\cite{Wang2016, Miryeganeh2021} and Word2Vec~\cite{Kim2020, Chen2020} to extract features (embedding) from bug reports and source code files.
 Other studies (e.g., Devlin et al.~\cite{devlin2019}) introduced the transformer-based model BERT which has achieved higher performance than all the previous techniques.
 One of the reasons transformer-based models perform better in extracting textual features is that the transformer uses multi-head attention, which can utilize long context while generating embedding.
 Previous studies have proposed a multi-modal BERT model~\cite{feng2020} for programming languages, which can extract features from both bug reports and source code files.

-Figure~\ref{fig:sample report} represents a sample bug report\footnote{https://bugs.eclipse.org/bugs/show_bug.cgi?id=134471} from the AspectJ project.
 A bug report mainly contains information related to unexpected behavior and how to reproduce it.
-It mainly includes a bug id, title, textual description of the bug, and version of the codebase where the bug exists.
-The bug report may have an example of code or stack trace, or logs.
+It mainly includes a bug ID, title, textual description of the bug, and version of the codebase where the bug exists.
+The bug report may have an example of code, stack trace, or logs.
 A bug localization system retrieves all the source code files from a source code repository at that particular version.
 For example, assume we have 100 source code files in a repository in a specific version.
 After retrieving 100 files from that version, the system will estimate the relevance between the bug report and each of the 100 files.
 The relevance can be measured in several ways.
 For example, a naive system can check how many words of the bug report exist in each source code file.
-A sophisticated system can compare embeddings.
-A BERT-based system may generate embedding for each of the 100 files and the bug report.
-Then it can measure the relevance between them by cosine distance~\cite{Wang2020sim}.
-After relevance estimation, the system scales the relevance of all the files.
-To compare the relevance of different files, some metrics, such as cosine distance, already provide us with a scaled value.
-Thus, it can skip this step in some cases.
-After scaling the relevance, the system ranks the files based on their relevance.
+A sophisticated system can compare embeddings using cosine distance~\cite{Wang2020sim}.
+After relevance estimation, the system ranks the files based on their relevance score.
 The ranked list of files is the final output of a bug localization system that developers will use.